idaveit/idave.github.io/_posts/2019-06-27-ha-mode-fortigate-units-with-dual-homed-fortiswitch-access.md

 1. Set up the Fortigate with ports 1,2 as an Aggregate FortiLink, and enable fortilink-split-interface on the aggregate.
 2. Connect the two core switches with all their cables.
 They will all appear on the Fortigate and will set up a trunk with each other automatically.
 The two cables between the two Fortiswitches will be seen correctly.
 3. From the CLI of the Fortigate, do exec ssh admin@<FSW-IP> to log in to the first Fortiswitch.
-The bit in red is the only command you should add, the rest should be pre-filled in by the Fortilink autoconfiguration process.
     {% highlight plaintext linenos %}
 config switch trunk
     edit "D243Z14000288-0" // name derived from FortiSwitch-2 SN